 ATV cargo capacity

-An ATV can carry more than 6.6 tonnes of wet and dry cargo.
+An ATV could carry more than 6.6 tonnes of wet and dry cargo.
 In addition, ATV carries about 2.5 tonnes of fuel for its own use, for rendezvous and docking with the International Space Station, performing manoeuvres on the way, and deorbiting at the end of the mission.

 Propulsive support propellant (up to 4.0 tonnes)